SkyNeon22/world-of-cows-website/README.md

 # world-of-cows-website
-funny website made in 30 minutes
+funny website made in 1 hour

 That site is only a joke.
-Nothing special,just a joke.
+Anyone can use code.